aofarrel/Dockstore-Dictionary/outputs/output.rst

 *abbreviation for* JavaScript Object Notation

-	A human-readible file format that orginated in JavaScript, but is now used by a variety of applications.
+	A human-readable file format that originated in JavaScript, but is now used by a variety of applications.
 Dockstore supports the inclusion of JSON and :ref:`dict YAML` files in entries to provide sample inputs for workflow and tool entries.
 Some workflow executors, such as :ref:`dict Cromwell`, can use these files to configure their inputs rather than having to manually listing every input when calling the workflow on the command line.

 see also :ref:`dict YAML`